 Material Design by Google is a popular web design style that is widely used in websites, web-apps and admin dashboards.
 Being familiar with the Bootstrap framework, I went around hunting for Material Design based Bootstrap themes available for use in my web projects.
 In this post I am listing down the best Bootstrap themes and UI kits in Material Design that I have found and will let you know about the UI kits that I finally selected for my projects.

 Bootstrap Material Design Themes

 A theme for Bootstrap is generally built by re-skinning the different UI components and elements offered in Bootstrap to a new design.
 There are many themes available and a lot of them are free and can be found at Bootswatch.
 Certain themes go beyond just a re-skin job and offer additional UI components, new interactions and animations as well as include additional plugins.
 These themes are generally termed as UI Kits as we will see below.
 Such UI kits are quite helpful when developing websites as they offer ready made solution for some common problems and use case.
 Below you will find some of the best quality Material Design themes and UI kits for Bootstrap

-Material Kit is a premium Bootstrap UI Kit made by Creative Tim with a design inspired by Google’s Material Design.
+Material Kit is a premium Bootstrap 4 based UI Kit made by Creative Tim with a design inspired by Google’s Material Design.
 It has an excellent implementation of material concepts and provides easy to use and beautiful set of material design components.
 Along with the restyling of the Bootstrap elements with material design principles, you will find over 1000 components, 11 fully-coded example pages and 7 customized plugins which are helpful in designing your own web projects in material design.
 PSD files and SASS files are also included with the PRO version of this kit.

 There is a basic version of Material Kit also available for free download which comes with 60 components, 3 example pages and 2 plugins.